dr-andytseng/demolabwebsite/index.md

 ## Advancing Molecular and Computational Biology

-The Smith Laboratory, established in 2018, combines cutting-edge experimental approaches with computational methods to understand fundamental biological processes.
+The Moon Laboratory, established in 2018, combines cutting-edge experimental approaches with computational methods to understand fundamental biological processes.
 Our interdisciplinary team works at the intersection of epigenetics, genome engineering, and systems biology.

 ## Research Highlights